CloudCannon/documentation/_syncing/3_bitbucket.md

 ---
 title: Bitbucket
-warning: Only Git repositories are supported at this stage.
 ---
+Mercurial repositories are not supported at this stage.
+{: .warning}

 {% include cloud_storage.md %}

 Go to Storage Providers in your website configuration and click *Connect* next to Bitbucket.